Online Training for Students

 - Once logged into Murphy Online, click on the "Student Services" tab, then the "Sexual Misconduct Required Training" link

-For graduate students beginning courses in the summer semester of 2017 and beyond the due date for completion is 10 business days after your program start date.
+For graduate students beginning courses in the spring, summer, or fall semester of 2021, the due date for completion is 10 business days after your program start date.

-A registration hold will be placed on any students' account who has not completed the program.
-Holds will be placed in early October 2016 and will prevent student from registering for Spring 2017 classes.
+A registration hold will be placed on students' accounts who have not completed the program.
+Holds will be placed in early October 2020 and will prevent students from registering for Spring 2021 classes.

 The undergraduate program will take approximately 60-90 minutes to complete, including the pre- and post-test evaluation.
 Undergraduate students will need to achieve a score of 85% to complete the training.